Kalan-Lab/codoff/README.md

 ![figure](https://raw.githubusercontent.com/Kalan-Lab/codoff/main/codoff_actual_empirical_pvalue_image.svg)

-> [!NOTE]
-> P-values determined from simulations should be deterministic between runs using the same number of threads/processes but slight differences might arise betwen runs using non-exact commands.

 ### Detailed example with interpretation

 A more detailed example on how homologous instances of the same five-gene operon differ in codon usage between an instance on the plasmid and chromosome can be found on the wiki: [Examples of inferring codon usage for the *crt* operon in a chromosomal and plasmid context](https://github.com/Kalan-Lab/codoff/wiki/Examples-of-inferring-codon-usage-differences-for-the-crt-operon-in-a-chromosomal-and-plasmid-context)